⚛️ Minerals — printable rubric packet (Geology Unit 01). Print 8.5×11 portrait. Every page is designed for clipboard use while you grade at the bench.

 What does not pass

-A name with no test (“it’s gold, so pyrite”) is Approaching, not Mastered.
-Reading a property off the specimen with no reasoning is Approaching.
+A name with no test (“it’s gold, so pyrite”) is Proficient, not Mastery.
+Reading a property off the specimen with no reasoning is Proficient.

 Grading it at home

 Work down the criteria one at a time.
 Ask the student to reason from the property rather than recall — “why can’t this be quartz?”
 Hardness, streak, and cleavage are what separate look-alikes.
-Running the test is Approaching; explaining why the property rules a mineral in or out is Mastered.
+Running the test is Proficient; explaining why the property rules a mineral in or out is Mastery.

 ▲ Page 4 — Anchor exemplars